nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `detail INDEX`

-* Student details of a searched list can be displayed using this command.
+* Student details of a searched list can be displayed on the details panel using this command.
-* Contains a lesson panel on the right to view your schedule with the specified student.
+* The details panel contains a lesson panel on the right to view your schedule with the specified student.

 <div markdown="block" class="alert alert-primary">
 :bulb:**Tips:** <br>